bctan87/weather_dashboard/README.md

 ![sc2](/assets/images/sc2.png)

-Search Form - enter text here
+Search field - enter text here

-Search Button - click to start search
+Search button - click to start search

-Search History - this is where current/previous queries would end up Weather Info Window - this is where the weather data, pertaining to the user input, would populate 5 Day Forecast Window - this is where the 5 day weather forecast data, pertaining to the user input, would populate
+Search history - this is where current/previous queries would end up

+Weather data window - this is where the weather data, pertaining to the user input, would populate

+5-Day forecast data window - this is where the 5 day weather forecast data, pertaining to the user input, would populate

 ![sc3](/assets/images/sc3.png)